sonnguyen2000-github/saymee-react-native-otp-input/README.md

 ![demo.gif](https://s3.ca-central-1.amazonaws.com/tttevents/android.gif)

 ## Project Status

 This project is not actively maintained anymore.
-If you’d like to contribute, we encourage you to fork this repository and improve it for the community.
+If you'd like to contribute, we encourage you to fork this repository and improve it for the community.

 Here are some alternatives you could try: